-This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and non-campus property sites, the offices of the Dean of the College, Dean of Students, Residence Life, Student Programs, Health Services and Department of Athletics.
+This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and non-campus property sites, the offices of the Dean of Students, Residence Life and Housing, Student Life, and Health Services.

 Campus crime, arrest and referral statistics include those reported to the Campus Safety & Security Department, designated campus officials (including but not limited to directors, deans, department heads, etc.) and to local law enforcement agencies.